Kjdragan/kev-new-graph-rag/Project Documentation/workingwithgenai.md

 ## 5. Evolution of Understanding & Lessons Learned (Troubleshooting Journey)

+### Model Availability in Vertex AI

+- **Symptom**: API calls to `client.aio.models.generate_content` might fail with a `404 NOT_FOUND` error, with a message like: `Publisher Model 'projects/YOUR_PROJECT/locations/YOUR_LOCATION/publishers/google/models/MODEL_ID' not found.`
+- **Cause**: This typically means the specified `MODEL_ID` (e.g., a preview version like `gemini-2.5-pro-preview-06-05`) is not enabled for your Google Cloud Project in the specified location, or the model ID is incorrect/deprecated for that region.
+- **Troubleshooting**:
+    1. Verify the model ID in your `config.yaml` or code against the available models in the Google Cloud Console for Vertex AI in your project and region.
+    2. Test with a generally available model (e.g., a "flash" variant like `gemini-2.5-flash-preview-05-20`) to confirm the rest of the SDK integration and authentication is working.
+If the flash model works, the issue is likely specific to the originally requested model's availability.
+    3. Ensure the model is explicitly enabled for your project if it's a preview or restricted model.
+- **Example**: In this project, initial calls with `gemini-2.5-pro-preview-06-05` (default in `cypher_generator.py`) failed with a 404 in the `neo4j-deployment-new1` project / `us-central1` region.
+Temporarily switching the script to use `gemini-2.5-flash-preview-05-20` resulted in successful API calls, confirming the core SDK integration and pointing to an availability issue with the "pro" preview model.

 Our path to the current best practice involved several iterations and troubleshooting steps:

 1.  **Initial `genai.configure()` Attempts**: Early use of `genai.configure()` was incorrect as this function is not part of the `google-genai` client library's standard flow when using ADC with Vertex AI, or it has been deprecated/changed in the version used.